3v0k4/contact-page/blog/posts/2020-04-23-learning-commercial-projects.md

 ---
 title: On Learning at Work
-description: Learning shiny new things in a commercial project is a bad idea.
-Here's a better way.
+description: Learning shiny new things in a commercial project is a bad idea, here's a better way
 author: Riccardo
 ---